-- 1. The Steering Committee shall be composed by - the representative bodies from the railway sector acting on a European level as defined in Article 3(2) of Regulation 881/2004/EC ("the rail sector representative bodies"),

-- the European Railway Agency and - the Commission. - 2.
+- 1. The Steering Committee shall be composed by - the representative bodies from the railway sector acting on a European level as defined in Article 3(2) of Regulation 881/2004/EC ("the rail sector representative bodies"), - the European Railway Agency and - the Commission. - 2.
 This Steering Committee shall be co-chaired by (a) the Commission and (b) a person nominated by the rail sector representative bodies.
-The Commission assisted by the members of the steering committee shall draft the rules of procedure of this Steering Committee, on which the steering committee shall agree. - 3.
-The members of the Steering Committee may propose to the Steering Committee that other organisations be included as observers where there are sound technical and organisational reasons for doing so.
+The Commission assisted by the the steering committee shall draft the rules of procedure of this Steering Committee, on which the steering of committee shall agree.